 To put this into perspective based upon advances in modern science, in 1984 Feinman and colleagues reported the minimum volume of blood capable of transmitting the hepatitis B virus to be 10 picoliters (Feinman et al., 1984).

-In a 2013 interview, Dr. Peter Hoffman, an epidemiologist at the United Kingdom’s Health Protection Agency, estimated the minimum volume of blood capable of transmitting hepatitis C particles is estimated to be 100 picoliters (Hoffman, 2013).
+In a 2013 interview, I asked Dr. Peter Hoffman, an epidemiologist at the United Kingdom’s Health Protection Agency, how much blood would be required to transmit the hepatitis C virus?
+Hoffman responded,